fahadahaf/chromir/analysis/README.md

 [scipy (version 0.18.1)](www.scipy.org)

 ##Example
+**Note:** The analysis bash script assumes that the following files are available in the current directory:
+- "ensGene.gtf": Human Ensembl hg19/GrCh37 genome annotations
+- "FOXK2_mutliCellLines_peaks.bed": All FOXK2 ChIP peaks.
+For a different transcription factor, this file should be named accordingly.

 To generate ChIP occupancy stats for FOXK2, run the following shell script:
 ```
 sh run_all_nonIR_FOXK2.sh
 ```
 For other TFs, this script needs to be modified accordingly.